fastify/fastify/docs/Reference/Server.md

 #### printPlugins
 <a name="print-plugins"></a>

-`fastify.printPlugins()`: Prints the representation of the internal plugin tree used by the avvio, useful for debugging require order issues.<br/>
+`fastify.printPlugins()`: Prints the representation of the internal plugin tree used by the avvio, useful for debugging require order issues.

 *Remember to call it inside or after a `ready` call.*

 ```js